D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: The model accounts for the lateral movement of some parts of the physical system.
 - Examples:
+A hydraulic model accounts for the effect of the lateral pipe displacement on the fluid velocity in an annulus.
+A torque and drag model accounts for the lateral  movement of a drill-stem.
 - Definition set: Model
 ## RadialModelling <!-- NOUN -->
 - Display name: Radial modelling